Private Uganda Journey

 chimpanzee tracking in kibale

-Begin with a morning game drive across Queen Elizabeth National Park, where crater scenery, open plains, and wetland edges create a changing wildlife stage.
-Your guide reads the tracks and light carefully, looking for elephants, buffalo, Uganda kob, lions, leopard, and the smaller details that make each drive different.
+After an early breakfast, begin with a morning game drive within the trails of Queen Elizabeth National Park, where crater scenery, open plains, and wetland edges create a changing wildlife stage for a memorable Uganda safari experience.
+Your guide or ranger reads the tracks and light carefully, looking for elephants, buffalo, Uganda kob, lions, leopard, and the smaller details that make each drive different.
+After that amazing game drive, return to your lodge for hot lunch as you prepare for the 3-hour boat cruise along the Kazinga Channel which starts at 2pm.

 Slow evening at the lodge